About Rescue Earth

 The Rescue Earth System has been purposely designed to facilitate the seamless integration of the Regenerative Design Framework with an unlimited number of Rescue Earth projects, volunteers and funding.
 The Rescue Earth System is both ecocentric and sociocentric — it is a movement that is designed to help people and the planet.

-For long-term Climate Change mitigation, the Rescue Earth System is a platform that promotes the kg-by-kg reduction in Green House Gases, which we believe can be achieved by fixing the following underlying ecosystem issues, (1) through regenerative restoration solutions that are primarily focused on cooling the planet through the rehydration of landscapes, and (2) the sequestration of CO2e from the atmosphere through ecosystem restoration and regenerative farming systems.
+For long-term Climate Change / ocean acidification mitigation, the Rescue Earth System is a platform that promotes the reduction in Green House Gases, which we believe can be achieved by fixing the following underlying ecosystem issues, (1) through regenerative restoration solutions that are primarily focused on cooling the planet through the rehydration of landscapes, and (2) the sequestration of CO2e from the atmosphere through ecosystem restoration and regenerative farming systems.
+The carbon must return to the soil.

 The more immediate outcomes are more nutritious food, more balanced weather, restored ecosystems, restored rainfall patterns, rehydrated landscapes, less flooding but more water, less pollution, cleaner air, water, etc. and so much more.
 The more long-term outcomes are that we get to regeneratively restore the Earth System and harmonise our relationship with Earth.
 The syntropy of billions of actions by billions of people will undoubtedly result in resurgent natural systems, and this has the potential to rapidly Rescue Earth from ecosystem collapse.